 Natural persons, companies, partnerships or trusts can hold property in Cyprus.
 The choice of structure depends on the taxpayer's objectives.
-A Cyprus holding company can be a taxefficient structure.
-A Cyprus International Trust (see Question 30) currently cannot hold real property situated in Cyprus.
+A Cyprus holding company can be a tax-efficient structure.
+A Cyprus international trust (see Question 30) can hold real property situated in Cyprus and is a highly advantageous (though tax-neutral)